peering-manager/peering-manager/docs/setup/7-scheduled-tasks.md

 A `--limit` flag is available to limit the polling process to a given set of routers, thanks to a comma separated list of hostnames.

+A `--tasks` flag is available to schedule background tasks for running multiple polling processes instead of running it as part of the command process.

 ```no-highlight
 # venv/bin/python3 manage.py poll_bgp_sessions